bhadreshpsavani/LLMOPsNotes/LLMGuard/AWS_Guardrails.md

 ```

 Note:
-1. Similar Code is available in Langchain offcial document but i modified and provided working version
+1. A Similar Code is available in the Langchain official document but I modified and provided a working version

-2. I am still testing features of AWS Guardrails so i provided my initial understanding of each configuration of LLM Guard.
+2. I am still testing features of AWS Guardrails so I provided my initial understanding of each configuration of LLM Guard.

 Detailed implentation is provided in [AWS_Bedrock_Guardrails.ipynb](AWS_Bedrock_Guardrails.ipynb) notebook